 Dengvaxia: A Study on Politics in Health

-Looking at the facts of the ongoing case, it’s not hard to assume money unethically and even illegally passed hands somewhere at the top.
+Looking at the facts of the ongoing case, it’s not hard to assume money (unethically and illegally) passed hands somewhere at the top.
 The controversy also made one thing astoundingly clear: our national health system is cracked and prone to fail.

 Timeline and Key Points

-By late 2016, critics from the legislative and private societies escalate in hounding the DOH on their decision to implement a 3.5 BILLION-PESO mass immunization program with a new vaccine previously untested in the general market.
-By 2017, the issue has escalaed to outraged panic and a widespread distrust of the government and, unfortunately, of vaccines.
+By late 2016, critics from the legislative and private societies were hounding the DOH on their decision to implement a 3.5 BILLION-PESO mass immunization program with a new vaccine previously untested in the general market.
+By 2017, the issue had escalated to outraged panic and a widespread distrust of the government and, unfortunately, of vaccines.

-A percentage is now possibly at risk of more severe dengue.
+A percentage of kids is now possibly at risk of more severe dengue.
 All of them are endangered by bad public policy and mass hysteria.

-- 2015 May: In a story that broke out late 2017, the Department of Foreign Affairs reports that then-Health Secretary Garin met with toonofficials from French pharmaceutical Sanofi Pasteur, the developers of Dengvaxia.
-The dinner meeting involved a company VP, senior director and country manager.
+- 2015 May: In a story that broke out late 2017, the Department of Foreign Affairs reports that then-Health Secretary Garin met with top officials from French pharmaceutical Sanofi Pasteur, the developers of Dengvaxia.
+The dinner meeting involved a company VP, a senior director, and the country manager.
 Garin initially denies under scrutiny any meeting (“I only met with the Health Minister”), but later admits and says the meeting had no malice.

 - 2015 December: Then-President Aquino meets with officials from Sanofi Pasteur at an international summit.
 This is branded as the first official meeting and conceptualization of the government acquisition of Dengvaxia.

 - 2015 December: Weeks after that first official meeting, Dengvaxia is licensed and approved for use in the Philippines by the Food and Drug Administration.
-The vaccine has been previously approved for use in endemic areas in Mexico.
-Prior to approval, data presented say subjects from Metro Manila and Cebu participated in the phase 1 to 3 of the clinical trials.
-A decade of “efficacy and safety studies” in 10 countries, involving 30000 children, has been conducted.
+The vaccine had been previously approved for use in endemic areas in Mexico.
+Prior to approval, data shows subjects from Metro Manila and Cebu participated in the phase 1 to 3 of the clinical trials.
+A decade of “efficacy and safety studies” in 10 countries, involving 30,000 children, had been conducted.

 - 2016 April: The World Health Organization releases a document on their recommendations.
-They present the following considerations for governments contemplating the introduction of the vaccine: (1) for areas wih a high proprotion of already exposed individuals (at least 50%), (2) to those aged 9 years old and above, and (3) administer in three doses.
-Later December 5 2017, WHO will clarify that they never recommended the introduction of the vaccine in a national immunization program, versus implications made by the DOH.
+They present the following considerations for governments contemplating the introduction of the vaccine: (1) for areas with a high proportion of already exposed individuals (at least 50%), (2) to those aged 9 years old and above, and (3) administer in three doses.
+Later in December 5 2017, WHO will clarify that they never recommended the introduction of the vaccine in a national immunization program, versus implications made by the DOH.